sfomuseum/go-geojson-show/README.md

 _These query parameters will be removed from the URI before the feature layer is created._

+You can specify multiple ESRI feature layers and they will be displayed in the order of their corresponding `-esri-feature-layer` flags.

 ##### Read a single GeoJSON file from disk and show it with a custom marker style

 ![](docs/images/go-geojson-show-styles.png)